18ajw15/Magnet/README.md

 # Magnet

-To navigate to the website press "Main" above and swap to the gh branch
+To navigate to the website press "Main" above and swap to the "gh-pages" branch